The birth of the Pétale de Rose

 Summary: The vineyards have shaley soils derived from silurian layers and Permian red sandstone.
 They are worked by hand, using natural animal fertilizers.
 Green manure seeding after harvest.

 Vinification: All grapes are harvested manually, sorted, not de-stemmed and directly loaded into a hydraulic Champagne Coquard press without crushing.
 The grapes are lightly pressed to obtain optimum delicacy and flavor from the very heart of the grapes.
 Wines ferment in temperature-controlled stainless steel, gravity-fed cuves.
 The Pétale de Rose is exclusively made of first quality juices.
 The wine undergoes malolactic fermentation and is bottled at the Château la Tour de l’Evêque.

-Tasting Notes: This delicate wine is pale rose petal pink in color.
-On the nose it is clean, pronounced, elegant primary aromas of vine ripened peach, wild strawberry, interlaced with some orange peel and floral honeysuckle.
-It has a dry palate with crispy and balanced acidity, somehow generous and spicy too, with lots of peaches, licorice, thyme, and laurel coming on the long finish.
-The wine is silky, balanced, long, intense, complex and can drink now or improve in the bottle for 1-3 years.
+Tasting Notes: This delicate wine is a pale rose-petal pink in color.
+The nose is clean, pronounced, classy primary aromas of vine ripened peach and wild strawberry.
+It has a dry palate with crispy and balanced acidity, somehow generous and spicy too.
+The wine is silky, balanced, long, intense, complex and it can drink now or improve in the bottle for 1-3 years.